diarmidmackenzie/sdt-condensed/CET part 1.md

 1. participants getting the maximum possible reward, with the control group getting no reward & no feedback
 2. participants getting various different rewards, with the control group getting no reward & no feedback
 3. participants getting the maximum possible reward, and the control group getting the same positive feedback, but no reward
-4. participants rewards indicating poor performance, and the control group getting the same negative feedback, but no reward.
+4. participants getting rewards that indicated poor performance (e.g. their lowest tier of available reward), and the control group getting the same negative feedback, but no reward.

 Category 2 showed the strongest undermining effect (in fact this was the strongest undermining effect of all reward categories in the meta-analysis)